How to Conduct a Self-Appraisal for Business Planning

 Not all personal strengths and weaknesses are equal contributors to business success.
 For example, if you plan to be a sole proprietor who works mostly alone, the ability to manage a staff doesn’t matter much, but self-motivation is absolutely essential.
 Or, if your business will depend on face-to-face customer service, interpersonal skills will be indispensable.

-If you’re weak in an important area, that doesn’t mean you don’t have what it takes to turn your idea into a business, but it does unveil areas that will require extra work and compensation on your part.
+Just because you’re weak in an important area doesn’t mean you don’t have what it takes to turn your idea into a business, but it does unveil areas that will require extra work and compensation on your part.

 For example, if you aren’t good with details, but details are important to the success of your business, this exercise alerts you to the fact that you may need to hire a personal assistant or cajole a colleague into tying up all the loose ends.